vishesh-suryavanshi/fastapi/README.md

 3. Run the below command to install the required packages:-
   - `pip install -r requirements.txt`

+# Database Setup and Installation.
+1. Download and Install PostgreSQL in your computer.
+2. Create a database.

 # Setup environment variables.
 Create a .env file and store your database credentials in below format:-
   - `dbname = 'name_of_db'`